hellocoop/hello.dev/src/documentation/getting-started.md

 To add a Hellō Button to your page:

-2.1 include a link to the Hellō stylesheet in the `<head>` of your document for button styling.
+2.1 Include a link to the Hellō stylesheet in the `<head>` of your document for button styling.

 ```html
 <head>